Koko the clown in mourning

 Michael began showing films along with his roommate, Larry Silverman, in the living room of their Brighton apartment in 1973, soon cutting a hole in the wall to turn Michael’s bedroom into a projection booth.
 A year later, their screenings had become so popular that they opened Off the Wall Cinema in Cambridge, and for the next dozen years, Michael nursed and nurtured his creative offspring through a number of successes and crises.
 Eventually the theater garnered an international reputation for its support of filmmakers and artists, as well as a local reputation for its atmosphere, its unique programming, and its concession stand.
 Michael’s enthusiasm, his ever-expanding cinematic knowledge, and his taste were reflected in every aspect of the theater.
 Anyone who knew and had affection for Off the Wall, knew and had affection for Michael.

-The theater closed in 1986, but Michael continued to host periodic Off the Wall screenings in various clubs around Boston, while pursuing a new career working for a nonprofit to support adults with intellectual and other disabilities.
+After the theater closed, Michael continued to host periodic Off the Wall screenings in various clubs around Boston, while pursuing a new career working for a nonprofit to support adults with intellectual and other disabilities.
 He retired in 2020.

 Not long after the celebration, Michael was asked if there was anything he would have done differently.
 His reply certainly applied to his experience with Off the Wall, but I’m pretty sure he would have applied it to the rest of his life as well: